gatsbyjs/gatsby/docs/contributing/how-to-label-an-issue.md

 ## How to label an issue

-Ideally, every issue should have a single `type:` label applied to it.
-Optionally a `status:` label or other labels may also be applied.
+When a new issue is filed, our Gatsbot applies a `status: triage needed` label to it.
+Triage is undertaken every workday by Gatsby Core Team members.

+Triaging new issues involves identifying each issue's type (such as feature request or bug report), topic (such as GraphQL or Gatsby Recipes), and status.
+These labels are then part of a broader issue management workflow undertaken by the rest of the Gatsby team.

-Before continuing, get familiar with [Gatsby's issue labels and their descriptions](https://github.com/gatsbyjs/gatsby/issues/labels).
+Before continuing, get familiar with [Gatsby's issue labels and their descriptions](https://github.com/gatsbyjs/gatsby/issues/labels), particularly the `type:`, `topic:`, and `status:` labels.

-The broad steps to labeling an issue are:
+The general steps to triaging an issue are:

 - Read an issue
 - Choose the labels that apply to that issue
+- Include any helpful comments that guide the author toward the next steps they need to take
 - That's it - sit back and relax, maybe take a few moments to enjoy the satisfaction of a job well done

 The rest of this document will describe how to choose the right labels for an issue.

 ### Find an issue that you're interested in

-Start with [Gatsby's issues list](https://github.com/gatsbyjs/gatsby/issues) and scroll through until you see a recent one that strikes your interest.
-Alternatively, you can view the [list of unlabelled issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aopen+is%3Aissue+no%3Alabel).
+Start with [Gatsby's issues list](https://github.com/gatsbyjs/gatsby/issues), specifically the [list of untriaged issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+triage+needed%22).

 ### Read the issue